msuv08/seam-carving/README.md

 </div>

-- Then, the M (low-cost energy) matrix is generated as a heatmap:
+- Then, the M (low-cost energy) matrix is generated as a heatmap, with the aforementioned M functions:
 <div align="center">

 ```python